Source: Energy Information Administration, World Oil Transit

 United States (westbound) and Pacific Asia (eastbound).
 As the eastbound

 and westbound pressure on oil circulation increases, so does the need

 to maintain the integrity of the strategic passages supporting its trade.

-from the Strait of Hormuz, Malacca and the South China Sea, most of
+transiting through the Strait of Hormuz, Malacca and the South China Sea.

 A significant amount of oil is also transit through the Danish

 Straits (e.g. Oresund) as well as Bosporus.
 In both cases, flows

 are mainly related to Russian oil exports.